kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 ## 2023
 - I'm attending the Arizona Winter School, "Unlikely Intersections" in Tucson, AZ.
-I'm also going to be attending the Machine Assisted Proofs workshop at UCLA, and WIN6 in Banff, Canada!
+I'm also going to be attending the Machine Assisted Proofs workshop at UCLA, and WIN6 in Banff, Canada (assigned to the Arithmetic Geometry / Arithmetic Stats research group)!
 I'm tremendously excited for all of these opportunities!
 - I'm attending MSRI's "Algebraic Cycles, L-Values and Euler Systems" virtually (was invited to attend in-person but opted for virtual attendance).
-- I'm finishing up reviewing a (Haskell) book and was also invited to do a podcast talking about my (non-internship) research work over summer!
+- I'm finishing up reviewing a (Haskell) book and was also invited to do a podcast talking about my (non-internship) Bitcoin research work over summer!
-- I am attending the Two Sigma Quant Talks today by invitation.
+- I am attending the Two Sigma Quant Talks (1/24) by invitation.
 - The ICLR Tiny Papers Track has been announced and will be happening, as part of our DEI initiative this year (thanks to lovely collaborators Tom and Rosanne!), after having worked tirelessly over the last few months.
 Check it out [here](https://iclr.cc/Conferences/2023/CallForTinyPapers).

 ## 2022